Help Center/ Data Lake Insight/ Getting Started/ Using DLI to Submit a Flink OpenSource SQL Job to Query RDS for MySQL Data

 Step 3: Create an OBS Bucket to Store Output Data

-In this step, you need to enable OBS for JobSample and enable checkpointing for the DLI Flink job to save job logs and test data storage.
+In this example, you need to enable OBS for job JobSample to provide DLI Flink jobs with the functions of checkpointing, saving job logs, and commissioning test data.

-For details about how to create a bucket, see Creating a Bucket in the Object Storage Service Console Operation Guide.
+For how to create a bucket, see Creating a Bucket.

 1. In the navigation pane on the OBS management console, choose Object Storage.